james-simone/tutorial-Wilson-AI/docs/index.md

+# Introduction to running AI workflows on the Wilson HPC cluster

-# What is the Wilson cluster?
+## What is the Wilson cluster?

-# Why use the WC for AI?
+## Why use the WC for AI?

-# What GPU resources are available?
+## What GPU resources are available?

-# Accessing the Wilson cluster
+## Accessing the Wilson cluster

-# The Slurm batch system
+## The Slurm batch system

-# Why containers are recommneded for AI
+## Why containers are recommneded for AI

-# Simple container
+## Simple container